cartacioS/MLADS2020-AutoML/automl-forecasting-lab.md

 Once deployment succeeds, you have an operational web service to generate predictions.

-Proceed to the [**Next steps**](#next-steps) to learn more about how to consume your new web service, and test your predictions using Power BI's built in Azure Machine Learning support.

 ## Clean up resources

 Deployment files are larger than data and experiment files, so they cost more to store.
 Delete only the deployment files to minimize costs to your account, or if you want to keep your workspace and experiment files.
 Otherwise, delete the entire resource group, if you don't plan to use any of the files.